How to Get Rid of Ants Naturally

 How to Get Rid of Ants (Naturally, of Course!)

-So what is the answer to naturally get rid of ants?
-There are several approaches you can take.
-Repel them from coming into your home in the first place, control and eradicate them once they are in, and finally, kill them at their source.
+There are several approaches to naturally get rid of ants.
+First, repel them from coming into your home in the first place, then control and eradicate them once they are in.
+Finally, kill them at their source.

-• Create a barrier – Many people have good luck creating a barrier of something ants generally don’t like or won’t cross.
-Some examples would be drawing a chalk line or sprinkling cinnamon, cayenne pepper, baby powder, or coffee grounds along common entry points.
+Many people have luck creating a barrier of something ants generally don’t like or won’t cross.
+Some examples would be drawing a chalk line or sprinkling cinnamon, cayenne pepper, or coffee grounds along common entry points.

-• Citrus Peels – Ants are also repelled by citrus.
-Oranges, lemons, grapefruits, etc. contain D-limonene and it is effective at killing ants.
-Save your orange or lemon peels and dry them out.
-Pulse them in a blender or food processor to make a powder and sprinkle this along entry points in your home.
-You can also sprinkle these around your garden.
+• Citrus Peels – Ants are also repelled by citrus (plus it smells great!).
+Oranges, lemons, grapefruits, etc. contain D-limonene, which is effective at killing ants.
+I like to save my orange or lemon peels and dry them out.
+I’ll then pulse them in the food processor to make a powder and sprinkle this along entry points in the home.
+You can also sprinkle these around your garden or near plants outside.

 • Vinegar – Spraying vinegar along doorways and window sills is another option.
 This has the same effect as the peppermint oil spray.
 Mix vinegar 50/50 with water in a spray bottle.
-Add peppermint oil or a citrus oil like orange or lemon to this mixture to make it even more effective.
+Add peppermint oil or a citrus oil to make it even more effective.
+You can also soak citrus peels in the vinegar for a few weeks, strain, then use this vinegar to spray with.
+Vinegar is especially helpful for erasing pheromone trails so other black ants or sugar ants can’t follow the same path.

 What if Ants Are Already In Your Home?